digitalgeogsg/digitalgeogsg.github.io/src/content/blog/2025-sponsored-sessions.md

 + "Decoding the Quantitative Turn in Critical Geography."
 Organized by Julien Migozzi (University of Oxford and University of California, Berkeley) and Renee Tapp (University of Florida).
 + "Spaces of Digital Labor: Automation, Platforms, and Urban Economies in the 21st Century."
 Organized by Alex Tarr (Newcastle University) and Dillon Mahmoudi (University of Maryland, Baltimore County).
 + "AI and the Global Climate Crisis."
 Organized by Ryan Burns (University of Washington, Bothell and University of Calgary) and Katherine Harrington (National Science Foundation).
 + "Digital ⇔ Spectacle ⇔ Material."
-Jim Thatcher (Oregon State University), Amy Zhang (University of Manchester), and Craig Dalton (Hofstra University).
+Organized by Jim Thatcher (Oregon State University), Amy Zhang (University of Manchester), and Craig Dalton (Hofstra University).
++ "Technology, Power, and the City: Reconnecting the Dots in Turbulent Times."
+Organized by Will Payne (Rutgers University), Jovanna Rosen (Rutgers University), and Luis Alvarez León (Dartmouth College).